Timdenders/Colonization-Conquerors/README.md

     - Storms and tornadoes damaging player objects.

 **Creation of the Colonization Conquerors Beta:**
 At this point, our development cycle can start more heavily relying on real testing which will guide our next steps.
 - Apply heavy user testing to see what features are working as intended or broken.
 - Review which necessary features need to be revised or debugged.
 - Decide what additional features we believe we can add to the game before its release.
 - Clean up code of already implemented features.

-**Finalization of the Colonization Conquerors videogame:**
+**Finalization of the Colonization Conquerors video game:**
 - Finalize the design of the UI.
 - Clean up in-game object interactions and related code to provide a smoother experience.